DaniGuardiola/rpc-anywhere/docs/1-rpc.md

 });
 ```

-The parameters can be omitted if the request doesn't have any:
+The parameters can be omitted if the request doesn't support any (or if they are optional):

 ```ts
 const response = await rpc.request("requestName");